chichunho/CLEVIS/README.md

 This repository contains:
 1. Brief introduction
+2. Dependencies
-2. How to install and execute
+3. How to install and execute
+4. Supported commands
-2. Authors
+5. Authors

 ## Brief introduction